Cakey Red Currant and Oat Cookies

 In the city, I miss out on this experience which is a pity.
 I have to buy the fruits by the boxes but the results that come out of my kitchen after I used them for my sweet treats are as satisfying and ease my sorrows.
 Today’s wonderfully cakey red currant and oat cookies did a great job.
 They feel like little cakes, not crunchy at all, but rather juicy.
 Their soft texture combined with the nutty oats, mashed banana and sweet and sour fruits made me forget about hand-picked harvests and anything else!

-You could also use blueberries for this recipes if you can’t find red currants.
+You can also use blueberries for this recipes if you can't find red currants.

 Cakey Red Currant and Oat Cookies